Shahtr1/Data-Structures---Algorithms/java/Readme.md

 - How do you find the product of an array except for itself?
 - What is the Sliding Window Maximum problem?
 - How do you find the maximum sum subarray of size K?
-- What is the LeetCode problem: Longest Substring Without Repeating Characters?
+- Longest Substring Without Repeating Characters?
-- What is the LeetCode problem: Symmetric Tree?
+- Symmetric Tree?